 6Budget for costs of entertainment at each location.
 Whether you are choosing to bring games and activities with you or participate in nearby attractions, such as horse riding, these costs can add up.
 Be sure to account for everything offered at each of your potential event locations.
 Part 2Part 2 of 3:Exploring Location Options

 1Choose family-appropriate venues as options.
 Consider the ages of the youngest members of your extended family, and choose a location that would interest them as well.
-While your uncle may think that a bar is a good place to meet, this location wouldn’t for your cousin’s five-year-old daughter, for example.XAge-appropriate venues can include a state park, a campground, a bowling alley, or a country club.
+While your uncle may think that a bar is a good place to meet, this location wouldn’t work for your cousin’s five-year-old daughter, for example.XAge-appropriate venues can include a state park, a campground, a bowling alley, or a country club.

 2Look for locations that offer lodging.
 If some members of your family are traveling far distances for the reunion, they will need somewhere to stay.
 Be sure that you take each family member’s needs and budget into account during this process.XChoose a lodging location that is within each family member’s individual budget.
 Also, be sure that the lodging is located a reasonable distance from the main event venue and any additional activities.
 Nobody wants to spend the entire reunion driving from location to location.